How to book independent travel and rail-ski packages to the Alps

-3. The train company website has paired two trains together with quite a tight connection and you would like to allow more time to change - as highlighted in this article for the Telegraph by Snowcarbon founder Daniel Elkan.
+3. The train company website has paired two trains together with quite a tight connection and you would like to allow more time to change.

-The answer in this case is either to do the booking by phone or via a rail-booking agency such as Ffestiniog Travel (see section above).
+The answer in this case is either to do the booking by phone or via a rail-booking agency (see section above).

 French, Italian and Andorran ski resorts - independent rail travel

-To book to French resorts, either with the Eurostar Ski Train or by going indirectly via Paris, the best booking option is to book online either with Loco2 or with Voyages SNCF (formerly Rail Europe), or Eurostar.
-The direct Eurostar Ski Train goes on sale in July 2014, while indirect train journeys to the Alps are bookable 90 days in advance of the date of travel.
+To book to French resorts, either with the Eurostar Ski Train or by going indirectly via Paris, the best booking option is to book online either with Rail Europe or with Voyages SNCF, or Eurostar.
+The direct Eurostar Ski Train normally goes on sale in July, while indirect train journeys to the Alps are bookable 90 days in advance of the date of travel.
 The same applies for Italian and Andorran resorts (except that they aren't served by the direct ski train).

 You can check the best journey schedules by visiting the Snowcarbon resorts and journeys page.
 You'll see that for each resort listed, we have a journey planner, showing hand-researched journey schedules.
-And from there you can look up the cheapest available fares for your date of travel, click to book independent travel (via one of our online booking partners, Loco2) or browse rail-inclusive ski packages.
+And from there you can view independent rail-booking options or browse rail-inclusive ski packages.

 Swiss ski resorts - how to book independent rail travel